techbelle/the-little-mongodb-book/en/mongodb.markdown

 Here we will find out which food item is loved by the most unicorns and we will also get the list of names of all the unicorns that love it.  `$sort` and `$limit` in combination allow you to get answers to "top N" types of questions.

-There is another powerful pipeline operator called [`$project`](http://docs.mongodb.org/manual/reference/operator/aggregation/project/#pipe._S_project) (analogous to the projection we can specify to `find`) which allows you not just to include certain fields, but to create or calculate new fields based on values in existing fields.
+There are other powerful pipeline operator which allow you to transform values of fields as well as add (or remove) fields.
+TODO how to list [`$project`](http://docs.mongodb.org/manual/reference/operator/aggregation/project/#pipe._S_project) (analogous to the projection we can specify to `find`) which allows you not just to include certain fields, but to create or calculate new fields based on values in existing fields.
 For example, you can use math operators to add together values of several fields before finding out the average, or you can use string operators to create a new field that's a concatenation of some existing fields.

 This just barely scratches the surface of what you can do with aggregations.
-In 2.6 aggregation got more powerful as the aggregate command returns either a cursor to the result set (which you already know how to work with from Chapter 1) or it can write your results into a new collection using the `$out` pipeline operator.
+Aggregation is how you can do limited joins in MongoDB via the `$lookup` state, as well as transitive closure expressions via recursive lookup called `$graphLookup`.
+Aggregate command return either a cursor to the result set (which you already know how to work with from Chapter 1) or it can write your results into a new collection using the `$out` pipeline operator.
+In 4.2 aggregation output options got more powerful with a new operator `$merge` which allows output to an existing collection with powerful controls that let you control exactly how the new output is merged with existing documents.
 You can see a lot more examples as well as all of the supported pipeline and expression operators in the [MongoDB manual](http://docs.mongodb.org/manual/core/aggregation-pipeline/).

-## MapReduce ##
-MapReduce is a two-step approach to data processing.
-First you map, and then you reduce.
-The mapping step transforms the inputted documents and emits a key=>value pair (the key and/or value can be complex).
-Then, key/value pairs are grouped by key, such that values for the same key end up in an array.
-The reduce gets a key and the array of values emitted for that key, and produces the final result.
-The map and reduce functions are written in JavaScript.

-With MongoDB we use the `mapReduce` command on a collection. `mapReduce` takes a map function, a reduce function and an output directive.
-In our shell we can create and pass a JavaScript function.
-From most libraries you supply a string of your functions (which is a bit ugly).
-The third parameter sets additional options, for example we could filter, sort and limit the documents that we want analyzed.
-We can also supply a `finalize` method to be applied to the results after the `reduce` step.

-You probably won't need to use MapReduce for most of your aggregations, but if you do, you can read more about it [on my blog](http://openmymind.net/2011/1/20/Understanding-Map-Reduce/) and in [MongoDB manual](http://docs.mongodb.org/manual/core/map-reduce/).
+TODO sentence addressing why MapReduce is being phased out. and what UDF added to Agg is.

 ## In This Chapter ##
 In this chapter we covered MongoDB's [aggregation capabilities](http://docs.mongodb.org/manual/aggregation/).
 Aggregation Pipeline is relatively simple to write once you understand how it's structured and it's a powerful way to group data.
-MapReduce is more complicated to understand, but its capabilities can be as boundless as any code you can write in JavaScript.
+With addition to user defined functions in 4.4 while it is more complicated to understand, but its capabilities can be as boundless as any code you can write in JavaScript.

 # Chapter 7 - Performance and Tools #
 In this last chapter, we look at a few performance topics as well as some of the tools available to MongoDB developers.
 We won't dive deeply into either topic, but we will examine the most important aspects of each.